Is Now A Good Time To Invest In The Stock Market? A Beginner’s Guide On What To Know

 Dear Paco,

 I'm the Jon Snow of stocks: I know nothing.
-I have absolute zero involvement in stocks, not even a 401K, and even though I'm an adult who can pay their bills and figure out a budget, the idea of dipping my toes into investments has always been extremely intimidating.
+I have absolute zero involvement in stocks, and even though I'm an adult who can pay their bills and figure out a budget, the idea of dipping my toes into investments has always been extremely intimidating.

 But in the past year I've read a lot about people buying and selling stocks and making money from it.
 If I had bought a lot of Zoom stock before March 2020, I guess I might be feeling pretty happy now?
 All of these stories on how other people have won big while playing the stock market during quarantine has brought out my curiosity.
 I don't have a lot of savings right now, but is there a smart and safe way to start dabbling?
 What are the different ways you can get involved, and how much money would I need to start off with?
 What are the biggest mistakes a newbie like me could make?